LEGO ‘Powered Up’ System

 Powered Up Sensors & Accessories

 You will need some sensors when designing and building programmable robots.
-The LEGO System-based sensors were introduced with WeDo 2.0 (2016) and Boost (2017), whereas the Technic sensors were introduced with the Spike Prime Set (2020).
+The LEGO System-based sensors were introduced with WeDo 2.0 Core Set (2016 – now retired) and are also used in Boost (2017).
+The Technic sensors were introduced with the Spike Prime Set (2020).

 Sensors: